Skin changes during pregnancy

 Isn’t it enough that we have to deal with heartburn, swelling, varicose veins, cramps, weight gain and much more?
 Some of us also suffer with brown spots, stretch marks, itchy skin and acne.
 We're not all blessed with 9 months of pregnancy glow!

 At the beginning of my pregnancy I suffered with a few spots, but nothing bad.
 Pregnancy can trigger acne or make existing acne worse.
 This is all down to hormones stimulating oil glands and causing blocked pores, which then leads to spots.

 BHA/Salicylic Acid: A topical exfoliant often used in acne medications.
 BHA is a derivative of aspirin.
 Because pregnant women are cautioned against taking aspirin, it's best to not use products that contain BHA.

 The turnover of skin cells is accelerated during pregnancy, so make sure you nourish and moisturise more than normal to keep skin looking healthy.

-Itchy and sensitive skin:
+Itchy and sensitive skin during pregnancy

 QV Skincare is probably the most extensively studied cleansing and moisturising skin care range in the world.